 The lineup for Individual Lightning Lane attractions will also change in the coming years when more new attractions open up.
 These tend to be the most popular attractions since everyone is excited to ride and therefore make for good choices to use Individual Lightning Lanes.

-To make room for Cosmic Rewind, we expect Frozen Ever After to move over to the Genie+ lineup of rides and Remy’s Ratatouille Adventure to stay an Individual Lightning Lane selection.
+To make room for Cosmic Rewind, we expect Frozen Ever After to move over permanently to the Genie+ lineup of rides and Remy’s Ratatouille Adventure to stay an Individual Lightning Lane selection.

 At Disney’s Magic Kingdom the TRON Lightcycle Run roller coaster is coming soon, and like Cosmic Rewind, that will be the most popular ride in the park, easily surpassing Seven Dwarfs Mine Train.